BikLab/BITMaB-workshop/README.md

-# Welcome to the BITMaB-workshop, Corpus Christi, TX (January 9-13, 2017)
+# Welcome to the BITMaB workshop - Corpus Christi, TX (January 9-13, 2017)

-This workshop provides guidelines to describe the taxonomic diversity in a marine benthic community.
-We will utilize a pipeline called Qiime (v1.9.1) to analyze and visualize microbial diversity using raw DNA sequences.
+This workshop provides training on how to describe the taxonomic diversity in a marine benthic community, using both morphological taxonomy and environmental sequencing approaches.

+Here, we will utilize a pipeline called QIIME (v1.9.1) to analyze and visualize microbial diversity using raw DNA sequences.

+[Link to the main QIIME website](http://qiime.org) (for more tutorials and detailed documentation of each script).

 # Getting started
 ### Login using the username assigned to you